SrivastavaLab-ICL/PPMS/README.md

 **or**

-You can load the conda environment file pems_env.yml by conda env create -f pems_env.yml  All required tools, python and R have already been installed there.
+You can load the **conda environment file pems_env.yml under PEMS_command_line folder** by conda env create -f pems_env.yml  All required tools, python and R have already been installed there.

 **You also need to install R package by running the code in install_packages.R:**